Joel Edgerton: Career

 In 2014, Edgerton starred in the biblical film Exodus: Gods and Kings, as Ramesses II, Moses' adoptive brother, who became a notorious king.
-Edgerton directed, starred in, wrote, and produced the thriller The Gift, which was released on 7 August 2015.
+Edgerton directed, starred in, wrote, and produced the thriller The Gift, which was released on 7 August 2015 and grossed 60 million with a budget of 5 million.
 He co-starred in the 2015 film Black Mass as John Connolly, FBI contact and childhood friend of notorious gangster Whitey Bulger.

 In 2016, he starred in the Jeff Nichols films Midnight Special and Loving, and in 2017, he starred in the film Bright as Officer Nick Jacoby, an orc who is a police officer.
 He will reprise the character in the sequel along with Will Smith, directed by Louis Leterrier for Netflix.

 In 2018, Edgerton headlined Francis Lawrence's thriller film Red Sparrow with Jennifer Lawrence, and based on the book by Jason Matthews.
 He plays Nathaniel Nash, a CIA agent who becomes involved with a Russian spy Dominika Egorova (Lawrence).
 In February 2018, Timothée Chalamet joined the cast of The King, with Brad Pitt, Dede Gardner, and Jeremy Kleiner producing, alongside Liz Watts, under their Plan B Entertainment banner.
 In March 2018, Edgerton joined the cast of the film.

-In April 2020, during the COVID-19 pandemic in Australia, it was announced that a new film, The Unknown Man, will begin filming in South Australia as soon as enough of the COVID-19 restrictions are lifted.
-Directed by Thomas M. Wright, it will also star Sean Harris.
-In September 2020, Edgerton was set to star in an ensemble film The Brutalist directed by Brady Corbet.
-In the same month, he was tapped to star in and executive produce limited series The Florida Man based on a novel of the same name by Tom Cooper.
+In April 2020, during the COVID-19 pandemic in Australia, it was announced that a new film, The Unknown Man, directed by Thomas M. Wright, would begin filming in South Australia as soon as enough of the COVID-19 restrictions were lifted.
+It was released in 2022 as The Stranger.
+In September 2020, Edgerton was tapped to star in and executive produce limited series The Florida Man based on a novel of the same name by Tom Cooper.

 In 2021, Edgerton starred in the medieval fantasy film The Green Knight written and directed by David Lowery.

+In 2024, Edgerton guest starred in the Bluey episode "The Sign", voicing a German Shepherd policeman.

 Philanthropy

 Edgerton has been a distinguished ambassador for The Fred Hollows Foundation for a number of years and has strong personal ties to the organisation, which works to restore people's sight in poor countries and to improve the health of Aboriginal Australians.
 In 2012, he visited Nepal, where he saw sight restored first hand.
 He has described social activism and his involvement with The Fred Hollows Foundation as "an escape" from the "materialistic life" that often surrounds an actor.
-The Fred Hollows Foundation is an international non-profit organization which educates and provides equipment for undersupported surgeons to help cure avoidable blindness.
+The Fred Hollows Foundation is an international non-profit organisation which educates and provides equipment for under-supported surgeons to help cure avoidable blindness.

 Personal life

 Edgerton's brother, Nash, is a stuntman and filmmaker.
 Both he and his brother are a part of the Australian film collective Blue-Tongue Films.
 Nash directed Joel in 2018's Gringo.

+Joel was in a relationship with Olympic Gold medalist Cathy Freeman from 2003 to 2005.

-In 2018, Edgerton began a relationship with Christine Centenera, fashion director of Vogue Australia.
+In 2018, Edgerton began a relationship with Christine Centenera, editor-in-chief of Vogue Australia.
 They have known each other since the late 1990s.
 Their twins were born in May 2021.